olgabot/dotfiles/README.md

-rcfiles
+dotfiles
 =======

-Collection of rc files for easy portability
+Collection of run command (rc) / "dot" files (files that start with a `.`) for easy portability

 ## Usage (Ubuntu)